 All notices or orders required under this Act to be served on any owner or occupier shall, if due service thereof has been once made on any owner or occupier, be binding on all persons claiming by, from, or under such owner or occupier, and all subsequent owners or occupiers, to the same extent as if such order or notice had been served on such last-mentioned persons respectively.

-[Section 355, formerly section 279, renumbered as section 355 by No. 38 of 1933 s.
+[Section 355, formerly section 279, renumbered as section 355: No. 38 of 1933 s.
 42.]

 356. Proof of ownership